AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/what-does-ocs-do.md

 ## Tenant management

-OCS can be customized to meet your organization's requirements and needs.
+You can customize OCS to meet your organization's requirements and needs.
 Administrators can create users and clients, define and assign roles, and manage namespaces for their tenant.
 Authentication and authorization are also customizable on OCS.
 Configuring the access control list (ACL) for an OCS resources, administrators can define the permissions to a resource.
 Generally, only administrators should have access to tenant management features.
 Administrators can perform tenant management using the OCS REST API or the OCS portal.
-The OCS portal is a web-based user-interface for managing and monitoring your tenant, as well as for namespace resources, streams and assets.
+The OCS portal is a web-based user-interface for managing and monitoring your tenant as well as for namespace resources, streams and assets.

 ### Tenant

 A tenant is the root-level resource in OCS; all other resources are scoped to a tenant.
 Tenant-level resources deal with identity and access control.
-You can add users to a tenant using one or more identity providers.
+You can add users to a tenant with one or more identity providers.
 Roles are defined for a tenant and can be assigned to users or clients to manage access to resources.
 A tenant contains namespaces where data is managed.

 ### Namespace

 A namespace is a logical unit of organization for data within a tenant.
 Before any data can be collected in OCS, you must create a namespace for that tenant.
 Each tenant can contain more than one namespace.
-Namespaces help you create separate instances of your data and resources within a tenant, and resources within a namespace do not affect other namespaces within that tenant.
-In practice, namespaces may correspond to a specific set of infrastructure assets, but commonly they correspond to virtual partitions within a single set of assets dedicated to a specific tenant.
+Namespaces help you create separate instances of your data and resources within a tenant.
+Resources within a namespace do not affect other namespaces within that tenant.
+In practice, namespaces may correspond to a specific set of infrastructure assets, but they commonly correspond to virtual partitions within a single set of assets dedicated to a specific tenant.

 ### Identity

-Identity is the authentication factor of a user or client requesting access to OCS.
-Identities can be verified.
+Identity is the authentication factor used to verify a user or client that requests access to OCS.
 OCS identity services provide the following functions:

-* Authenticate users using a local account store or through an external identity provider
+* Authenticate users with a local account store or through an external identity provider
 * Provide session management and single sign-on
 * Authenticate client applications
 * Issue identity and access tokens to client applications and users